 Last season, we saw Ben Bartch’s strong week lead to being selected in the fourth round of the ensuing draft.
-Could an impressive week from NFL Draft prospect Quinn Meinerz from the University of Wisconsin-Whitewater also lead to a massive rise in his stock?
-The UWW offensive lineman had a strong start to the week and is already one of the most popular talking points from Mobile.
+Could an impressive Senior Bowl week from NFL Draft prospect Quinn Meinerz from the University of Wisconsin-Whitewater also lead to a massive rise in his stock?
+The UWW offensive lineman had a strong start to the week and became one of the most popular talking points from Mobile.

 - Position: Offensive Line